Meadow Making

 Preparing the remnant meadow areas was more challenging than preparing the lawn area because there were amazing native grasses and wildflowers intermixed with the weeds.
 Overall for my project, the shoreline remnant meadow has taken more time upfront to prepare than the lawn area, but the restoration effort has been more successful and rewarding in the long term.

-To restore a remnant meadow, I needed to weed out or otherwise remove the introduced species.
+To restore a remnant meadow, I needed to remove the introduced species.
 The first challenge for me was to identify the native from introduced plants.
-The mobile app, Inaturalist, was a good tool to identify the native plants.
+The mobile app, iNaturalist, was a great tool to identify the native plants.
 I took photos and created a native plant list for the property that helped me to learn the plants growing at me site.

 I also asked for help from our local botanist at Kwiaht, Madrona Murphy.
 There will be native plant enthusiasts in your area garden club or Native Plant Society that know your vegetation and can help you learn.
 Pull only the plants you are certain are weeds or introduced species that you want to eliminate.
 If in doubt, leave it.